elixir-luxembourg/daisy/deploy/DEPLOYMENT.md

 sudo systemctl restart celery_worker sudo systemctl restart celery_beat
 ```

 ## Updating DAISY

-If you want to move to the newest release of DAISY, do the following.
+In case of minor updates which do not require manual intervention, you can use the [update_daisy.yaml](./ansible/update_daisy.yaml) Ansible playbook.
+For major updates follow the steps below:

+### Create backup

-1) Stop services, create a database and application backup.
+Stop services, create a database and application backup.

 As root user: